-Assisted property owners must comply with flood insurance requirements.
+Assisted property owners must comply with flood insurance requirements as specified in the grant and/or tri-party agreement.
 HUD-assisted homeowners for a property located in a Special Flood Hazard Area must obtain and maintain flood insurance in the amount prescribed by FEMA's NFIP.
 Such assistance must be maintained for the "life of the property" and as per the Federal Register, "assisted owners must notify all future owners at the time of sale or transfer that they are required to obtain and maintain flood insurance in perpetuity."
 A Deed Restriction will be placed on the property.
 Uninsurable properties, such as properties located over water or manufactured homes that are not affixed to a permanent foundation, will be unable to secure such coverage after assistance is provided and are therefore ineligible for the Program.